alurm/constructions/README.md

 Sometimes terminated with a zero element.

-Parameterized by type of it’s elements.
+Parameterized by type of its elements.

 Arrays is a dictionary from numbers to elements of the array.